CobaltFusion/DebugViewPP/README.md

 [Download latest here](https://github.com/djeedjay/DebugViewPP/releases)

+I would really like to hear what you think!
+Leave any comments here #283

 Debugview++ started as a viewer for Win32 OutputDebugString messages in the style of Sysinternals DebugView.
 However, it can now be attached to virtually any other kind of logging, such as:
 - tailing ascii and UTF logfiles (just drag it onto the window)